Thermal Interface Materials

 Greater heat flow away from crucial heat generating processors and other components is the main driver for developing superior thermal interface materials.
 These materials can be found in LED applications, automotive electronics, power supplies, mobile phones and PCs.
 A more controlled heat management leads to better performance, longer lifetime and better reliability (IDTechEx, 2016).

 A thermal interface material (TIM) is typically a paste, gel or flexible film.
 It’s used to enhance heat transport from one surface to another, for instance from a hot processor surface to a heat sink.
 A TIM should be soft as it is required to fill insulating air gaps created by the micro-scale roughness of the two hard surfaces.

 Air pockets are large thermal barriers for even modest heat transfer.
 The degree of heat transfer you achieve depends on the performance of the specific TIM material applied, together with the interfacial resistances of the surrounding materials.

 The performance of TIMs matters most in the through plane, or z-direction, of the material.
-Heat should be transferred out and away to the opposite surface – not sideways.
+It is important that the heat is transferred out and away to the opposite surface – not sideways.

-The bulk conductivity of the material (heat transfer through a given material) and thermal contact resistance of the system (thermal resistance over an interface between two materials) are the main elements of overall thermal performance when comparing TIMs.
+The bulk conductivity of the material, meaning heat transfer through a given material, and thermal contact resistance of the system, which is thermal resistance over an interface between two materials.

 The TIM’s ability to wet the surface influences the thermal contact resistance of the system.
 Therefore, a TIM with modest bulk thermal conductivity but a low interfacial resistance may exhibit a lower thermal resistance at system level than a high conductivity TIM with a large interfacial thermal resistance.